ra559/cis106/index.markdown

 ## 13. <a name='Quizzes'></a>Quizzes

-1. There will be a quiz after every lecture
-2. Quizzes start at **5:40 PM** and end at **5:50 PM**
+1. Quizzes start at **5:40 PM** and end at **5:50 PM**
-3. Quizzes have  no more than 5 questions from the lab/lecture
+2. Quizzes have  no more than 5 questions from the lab/lecture
-4. Quizzes are easy and used for self assessment purposes
+3. Quizzes are easy and used for self assessment purposes.
+That is why they are only worth 5%
-5. Attendance will be called during the quiz
+4. Attendance will be called before the quiz starts.